Can the Creativity Of A Cut Be Measured? & How Big Data Will Change Filmmaking

 After years of watching the same scene cut over and over again what I’ve come to realize that the way we train editors all wrong.
 And it's about to change in a big way - a big data way that is.
-EditStock will be at the forefront of this change.
-We’ll come back to what EditStock is specifically going to do later, but first let’s discuss what I mean by big data.
+First, let’s discuss what I mean by big data.

 This image is from the movie Austin Powers, The Spy Who Shagged Me.
 I found it on an anonymous tumbler blog called Movie Barcode.
 Let me correct myself a bit here, this image is not from the movie Austin Powers, but rather it is the whole movie, represented in a graph.

-What this blogger is doing is taking every frame of picture and stretch it out vertically to fill the chart.
-As we move left to right along the chart we’re looking at the runtime of the movie, so the closer the horizontal bands are together the longer the movie.
+What movie barcodes do is take every frame of picture and stretch it out vertically to fill the chart.
+As we move left to right along the chart we’re looking at the runtime of the movie.
+The closer the horizontal bands are together the longer the movie.
 Vertically we’re not looking at data of any particular statistical value or importance.
-Vertically we’re literally just taking a picture and stretching it out and making a fun design in the process.
-Let me show you a few more of these.
-These images are really fun to look at.
+Vertically we’re literally just taking the picture and stretching it out and making a fun design in the process.
+Let me show you a few more movie barcodes, because they are really fun to look at.

 This is a barcode from an animated short film called Dead.
 Notice how much wider the horizontal bars are?
 That’s because the movie is only four minutes long, and the width of the movie barcode is always the same.
 A two hour movie is six inches wide, as is a four minute movie (slide).

-Now we’re looking at a few more popular movies that when placed side by side give us a really fun new perspective on filmmaking.
-We get to compare movie color pallets for example.
-I included Don’t Fear Death down here in the lower left corner because I thought the barcode looked cool.
+When we place movie barcodes from different movies side by side we gain a really fun new perspective on filmmaking.
+We start to compare movie color pallets for example.
+I included Don’t Fear Death on here because I thought the barcode looked cool.
 Don’t Fear Death is a three minute animated short film.

 Next, and this will be fun for all you James Bond lovers out their like myself, these are movie barcodes from four James Bond films - two older ones from the 60’s and two from this decade.
 Movie barcodes make it fun to compare color pallets used across generations of Bond films.
 Does Bond have a look?
 Is there a theme?

 Finally, this is one of my favorite movies, the Lord of the Rings; The Two Towers represented in all its glory as pin stripes.
-What do I want to do with this information?
+What do we want to do with this information?

 I want someone out there reading this to buy me these awesome LOTR throw pillows!
 Seriously though, what these graphs do?
 I mean they collect data and organize it I guess, and that’s lucky for me because it’s the main theme of this blog post, but what is the point of having them otherwise?
 What is the point of this data?